Deal Qualification Checklist for B2B Sales: Stop Wasting Time on Ghost Deals

 - Yellow: one clarification loop, then either Green or nurture.

-- Red: disqualify or nurture only, but stop investing like it is pipeline.
+- Red: disqualify or nurture only.
+Stop investing like it is pipeline.

 FAQ

-It is a fast set of criteria to confirm a deal is real, worth time, and winnable before you invest in discovery, proposals, and internal resources.
+A deal qualification checklist is a fast set of criteria to confirm a B2B deal is real, worth your time, and winnable before you invest in discovery, proposals, or internal resources.
+It covers problem and impact, fit, stakeholders, decision process, budget logic, competition, timing, and next steps.

-Ask for the decision path and lock the next step.
-If they cannot explain approval or commit to a next step, it is not pipeline.
+Ask for the decision path and lock a next step.
+If the contact cannot explain how the deal gets approved internally, or cannot commit to a booked next step with a defined outcome, it is not pipeline.
+Move it to nurture and stop forecasting it.